SaraVieira/fiddly/Readme.md

 </div>
 ```

-In order for fiddly to render the inner contents as markdown you will need to add `data-markdown="1"` to the surroun ding element like so:
+In order for fiddly to render the inner contents as markdown you will need to add `data-markdown="1"` to the surrounding element like so:

 ```markdown
 <div align="center" data-markdown="1">